loda-lang/loda-programs/programs/oeis/list5.md

 * [A284248](http://oeis.org/A284248) ([program](284/A284248.asm)): Every binary string w of length n has a subword of length a(n) that appears at least twice in w.
 * [A284280](http://oeis.org/A284280) ([program](284/A284280.asm)): Sum_{d|n, d = 2 mod 5} d.
 * [A284307](http://oeis.org/A284307) ([program](284/A284307.asm)): Permutation of the natural numbers partitioned into quadruples [4k-3, 4k, 4k-2, 4k-1], k > 0.
+* [A284351](http://oeis.org/A284351) ([program](284/A284351.asm)): Binary representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 899", based on the 5-celled von Neumann neighborhood.
 * [A284353](http://oeis.org/A284353) ([program](284/A284353.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 899", based on the 5-celled von Neumann neighborhood.
 * [A284354](http://oeis.org/A284354) ([program](284/A284354.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 899", based on the 5-celled von Neumann neighborhood.
 * [A284359](http://oeis.org/A284359) ([program](284/A284359.asm)): Double triangle (2*n+2 terms by row).
 Every row is 2*n + 1 followed by 2*n + 1 times 2*n + 2.